A Babesia infection 3 weeks after treatment for Lyme disease.

 The Case: Delayed Babesia After Lyme Treatment

-She was prescribed amoxicillin for three weeks as she was allergic to doxycycline.
+She was prescribed amoxicillin for three weeks because she was allergic to doxycycline.

 Near the end of her three-week course of amoxicillin, she became ill.
-Her fever rose to 102.9°F. She complained of myalgias, dizziness, and fatigue.
+Her fever rose to 102.9°F, and she complained of myalgias, dizziness, and fatigue.

-Her blood test showed mild anemia, a low platelet count and neutrophil count, and a very high C-reactive protein.
+Her blood test showed mild anemia, a low platelet count and neutrophil count, and a very high C-reactive protein level.
 She was admitted to the hospital.
-The doctors thought she might be suffering from sepsis or a tick-borne infection.
+Doctors initially suspected sepsis or another tick-borne infection.

-Her red blood count and platelets continued to drop.
-She was transferred to a second hospital.
-There was no evidence of sepsis—blood cultures were negative after five days.
+Her red blood cell count and platelets continued to drop, and she was transferred to a second hospital.
+Blood cultures were negative after five days, making sepsis unlikely.

 Diagnosing Delayed Babesia

-She was diagnosed with the parasite Babesia microti by PCR and by a thin smear of her red blood cells.
-In her case, 0.4% of her red blood cells showed the parasite on a thin smear.
+She was diagnosed with the parasite Babesia microti by PCR testing and a thin smear of her red blood cells.
+In her case, 0.4% of red blood cells showed the parasite on the smear.

 Babesia infections can be severe and, in rare cases, life-threatening.
-This woman was at higher risk because she was over 50 years of age and had a history of colon cancer.
+This patient was at higher risk because she was over 50 years of age and had a history of colon cancer.

 She was prescribed a 10-day course of azithromycin and atovaquone.
-By the 5th day of treatment, her fever had resolved, and her platelet count had more than doubled from a low of 17,000 per dl to 42,000 per dl.
+By the fifth day of treatment, her fever had resolved, and her platelet count had more than doubled—from a low of 17,000 per dl to 42,000 per dl.

-The authors report that the woman remains fatigued after completing treatment—consistent with what we see in patients with persistent symptoms.
+The authors reported that the woman remained fatigued after completing treatment, which is consistent with what we often see in patients with persistent symptoms.

 Why Delayed Babesia Matters

-The authors discussed the nearly three-week gap between the woman’s erythema migrans rash and her diagnosis of Babesia.
-This is not the first case where the onset of Babesia was delayed.
+The authors discussed the nearly three-week gap between the patient’s erythema migrans rash and her diagnosis of Babesia.
+This delay in symptom onset has been reported in other cases of delayed Babesia.

-The authors cited two papers describing a 3 to 4-week delay in the onset of Babesia.
-I described a similar pattern in an earlier podcast where two babies contracted Babesia from their mothers—they did not present with Babesia until after being discharged from the hospital.
+Two additional papers described a three- to four-week delay in the onset of Babesia symptoms.
+I described a similar pattern in an earlier podcast where two babies contracted Babesia from their mothers.
+In that case, the infants did not present with Babesia until after being discharged from the hospital.

 This delay may explain why some Lyme disease patients relapse after initially improving with doxycycline or amoxicillin.
-Treatment for Lyme disease with doxycycline or amoxicillin is not effective for the treatment of Babesia.
+These antibiotics treat Lyme disease but are not effective against Babesia.

 Key Takeaways

-• Babesia infections can occur weeks after the onset of Lyme disease
+• Delayed Babesia may appear several weeks after Lyme disease symptoms begin

-• Standard Lyme treatment (doxycycline, amoxicillin) does not treat Babesia
+• Standard Lyme treatment (doxycycline or amoxicillin) does not treat Babesia

-• Delayed babesia may explain why some patients relapse after initial improvement
+• Delayed Babesia may explain relapse after initial improvement with Lyme antibiotics

-• Patients with Lyme disease should be advised to return for follow-up if symptoms recur
+• Patients with Lyme disease should seek follow-up care if symptoms recur

 Frequently Asked Questions